orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 I'm quite certain that it's a mistake to use language in mathematics like "there exists" and "for all" - I suspect that these only aid in confusions?

-Consistency in mathematics is nothing but the assumption of consistency in the temporal direction, when that direction and inconsistent aspects are ignored?
-(Similarly for the opposite of inconsistency) ; generalization is necessarily inconsistent?

 ---

 - https://en.wikipedia.org/wiki/NP-completeness / other complexity theory related ideas, church-turing thesis, computation universality